Indianapolis Bus Crash Lawyers

 The U.S. Department of Transportation (DOT) established the Federal Motor Carrier Safety Administration (FMCSA) in 2000 to serve to prevent commercial motor vehicle-related injuries and fatalities.
 The FMCSA enforces safety regulations, increases safety awareness, and evaluates and strengthens safety and operational standards of commercial motor vehicles.
 The FMCSA also possesses the power to shut down a bus operations of any company that it finds to be an imminent hazard to public safety based on reports of safety violations such as employing drivers without a valid commercial driver’s license or failure to implement drug and alcohol testing of its vehicle operators.

 Public transportation passengers can protect themselves by viewing the safety records of a bus operator by visiting the FMCSA website for more information which includes a mobile application that can be downloaded to a smartphone.

 If you or someone you care about has been injured in a bus crash, our Indiana personal injury bus crash lawyers can help you.
-The amount of damages you may be entitled to depends upon the circumstances of each individual bus accident.
+The amount of damages you may be entitled to depend upon the circumstances of each individual bus accident.
 In instances where more than one party bears responsibility for the bus crash, monetary damages will need to be apportioned according to fault.
-Contact us today to discuss your unique situation and learn of your legal rights and options.
+Contact us today to discuss your unique situation and learn about your legal rights and options.
 We will not collect our legal fees until you win your claim and receive your compensation for your injuries.